rmccrear/level-4-course-content/aws-hands-on/s3/assignment.md

      - **Principal:** Enter `*` to allow access from any user.
      - **Actions:** Select **GetObject** from the dropdown list.
      - **ARN:** Enter the bucket ARN in the format: `arn:aws:s3:::my-website-images-123/*` (replace `my-website-images-123` with your bucket name).
-       - Note: The ARN is the Amazon Resource Number of your S3 bucket.&#x20;
+       - Note: The ARN is the Amazon Resource Number of your S3 bucket.
-       - You can copy and paste the ARN from the Properities tab of the S3 bucket.
-Be sure to add a /\* to the end to indicate a wildcard.
+       - You can copy and paste the ARN from the Properties tab of the S3 bucket.
+Be sure to add a `/*` to the end to indicate a wildcard.
      - Click **Add Statement**, then **Generate Policy**.
    - Copy the generated policy into the **Bucket policy** editor.
    - Click **Save changes**.